dir: Chan-wook Park

 The growing sexual obsession between the two lovers starts resembling that sick kind of sex madness from stuff like In the Realm of the Senses or Betty Blue, but the comedic use of moments of extreme violence, and the playing around with the vampire myth, and the appearance of a certain ghost make this flick less of a revamping of horror standards and more a throwback to old-school horror.

 I generally don’t like these kinds of vampire updates.
 In fact, some of them I count as amongst the hardest to watch, most painful and flat out terrible vampire flicks of all, even compared to ones like the dumb ones aimed at pony-loving teenage girls.
 ‘Arty’ vampire flicks like Nadja, The Addiction, Wisdom of Crocodiles or those awful Russian Daywatch/ Nightwatch ones do little but annoy me, ultimately.
 Whereas the cheap action-y ones are often crap, at least they’re not dull and plodding to sit through.
-And they’ve usually got more tits in them.
+And they’ve usually got more nudity in them.

 Thirst held my interest but lost me several times.
 It’s agonizingly slow in places, and, since I didn’t think much of the girl in the lead as the object/subject of Sang-hyeon’s obsession, many of their scenes together didn’t work for me.